 The previous version of the DSM had different criteria that comprised opioid use disorder.
 In the DSM-IV-TR, two different diagnostic categories were used to describe problematic opioid use: substance abuse and substance dependence.

-The first diagnosis, substance abuse, was used to characterize a milder or earlier phase of problematic opioid use.
+The first diagnosis, substance abuse, characterized a milder or earlier phase of problematic opioid use.
 This did not include any physical dependence on the drug.
 The substance abuse diagnosis included many of the behavioral features of the DSM-5 opioid use disorder diagnosis, such as failure to fulfill role obligations, continued use despite interpersonal problems, or recurrent use in hazardous situations.

 The second diagnosis, substance dependence, required a person to experience either tolerance or withdrawal.
 It also included taking opioids in larger amounts or over a longer period of time than intended, as well as unsuccessful efforts to cut down on opioid use.
-Substance dependence was thought to be a more chronic or severe condition compared to substance abuse.
+Professionals considered substance dependence to be a more chronic or severe condition compared to substance abuse.

 Why is the Change in Diagnostic Criteria Important?